zhel316/Web_Restful_URL_Shortening/README.md

 ### Introduction
-TThis project seeks to enhance an existing URL shortener service, which maps each URL to a unique and concise identifier, by incorporating multi-user functionality.
+This project seeks to enhance an existing URL shortener service, which maps each URL to a unique and concise identifier, by incorporating multi-user functionality.
 In this implementation, we split the work into two services: URL shortener service and user authentication service.
 We selected Nginx as our reverse proxy, serving as the central entry point for all our microservices.

 ### Run the code